irbull/toro/src/content/blog/2021/bike-camping/bike-camping.md

 tags:
   - camping
   - biking
-description: "This blog post narrates the adventures of a bike camping trip on Salt Spring Island, highlighting the challenges of unexpected weather, the beauty of nature, and the warmth of camaraderie."
+description: "I share my adventures and camaraderie from a memorable bike camping trip on Salt Spring Island, where unexpected weather and the stunning beauty of nature made for an extraordinary experience."
 ---

 ![Leaving](./leaving.jpeg)